Hardwell: Equipment

 At his performances, Hardwell is mostly seen with Sennheiser HD25 II headphones.
 According to his technical rider, he works with a Pioneer DJM-800 Nexus or a DJM-900 Nexus mixer.
 In addition, his set-up contains four interconnected Pioneer CDJ-2000s.

 Personal life

-From 2014 to 2016, he was in a relationship with the Dutch event manager Yanicke Agnes, whom he met in a bar in his hometown of Breda in 2013.
+From 2014 to 2016, he was in a relationship with the Dutch event manager Yanicke Agnes, whom he met in a bar in his hometown of Breda in 2013.Hardwell was in a brief relationship with Michelle Willemsen, the sister of Dutch DJ and Producer, Mike Williams.